Tag Archive for: Realty ONE Group Western Slope

 House Hunting When You Are 55+

-I was doing an Open House in a new construction single family home geared towards older adults.
+55+ Communities in Grand Junction offer a range of options for older adults looking for low-maintenance and active living.
+Before I made my move to Grand Junction, I was holding an open house in a new construction single family home geared towards older adults.
 The neighborhood had a Homeowners Association (HOA) to take care of all the exterior maintenance like yard services.
 No community center or other facilities.
 The model I was in was a spacious one-level home with three bedrooms on the main level and a two-car garage.

 I fully understood where he was coming from.
 There are national builders, like D.R.
 Horton that build 55+ communities where you own your own single-family home and they include amenities like a club house, pickleball courts, workout room, and community eating and entertaining spaces.
 Over my career I have helped several clients build homes in communities like these.
 Be warned though.
 These robust communities also come with high monthly fees.
 You may, or may not, want all of that.
-I haven’t found housing available in 55+ Communities in Grand Junction that are like this.
-Where you own a single-family home.
-Until now…

-Chipeta Hallows
+Chipeta Hollows

 Good news!
 BOA Builders is building a 55+ Community in Grand Junction!
 Technically it’s in Orchard Mesa just east of the Chipeta Golf Course.
 This new development broke ground in June 2025.
 It is an Epcon Community.
 You can learn more about this option by visiting the Epcon website.